miso-lims/miso-lims/docs/_posts/2019-05-01-compose-installation-guide.md

 `demo.plain.yml` or `demo.detailed.yml`.
 This will clean up the instances and networks and release their resources to the host operating system.

-These compose files are intended as a demonstration and __not a permanent installation__.
-To customize the behaviour of these compose files, read on.

 # Overview